-What efforts General Grant caused to be made to unravel this message, we know not.
-It was not until October, 1864, that it and others came into the hands of the telegraph cipherers, at New Orleans, for translation....
+"What effort; General Grant caused to be made to unravel this message, we know not.
+It was not until Octol er, 1864, that it and others came into the hands of the telegraph cipherers, at New Orleans, for translation

-The New Orleans operators who worked out this key (Manchester Bluff) were aided by the Pemberton cipher and the original telegram, which was found among the general's papers, after the surrender of Vicksburg; also by the following cipher dispatch, and one other.
+The New Orleans operators who worked out this key (Manchester Bluff) were aided by the Pemberton cipl er and the original telegram, which was found among that general's papers, after the surrende of Vicksburg; also by the following cipher dispatch, and one other."

 Plum gives the messages involved, their solution, and the keys, the latter being the three cited above.
-It would seem that if the captured Pemberton message had been brought to General Confederate veteran (in an article entitled "The Signal and Secret Service of the Confederate States," published in the Confederate Veteran, Vol. XL, August-September 1932), after giving an exam-

-Grant's attention and he did nothing about it, he was not much interested in intelligence.
-Second, the solution of the Pemberton message and the others apparently took some time, even though there was one message with its plain text (the Pemberton message) and two messages not only with interspersed plaintext words but also with spaces showing word lengths.
+It would seem that if the captured Pemberton message had been brought to General Grant's attention and he did nothing about it, he was not much interested in intelligence.
+Secondly, the solution of the Pemberton message and the others apparently took some time, even though there was one message with its plain text (the Pemberton message) and two messages not only with interspersed plaintext words but also with spaces showing word lengths.
 But Plum does not indicate how long it took for solution.
 Note that he merely says that the messages came into the hands of the telegraph cipherers in October 1864; he does not tell when solution was reached.